JiasuWang/JiasuWang.github.io/more.md

 ## Julia

-Julia is a femal ragdoll cat.
+Julia is a ragdoll cat.
 She will be 2 years old in September.
 She gave me great support and comfort during the COVID-19 pandemic!

 ![Julia](/fig/julia1.jpg)